Gulls

 Laughing gull (Leucophaeus atricilla), following a ferry, Galveston, Texas.
 (Photo copyright © by Kaj Halberg)

-Many birdwatchers have a tendency to more or less ignore gulls, especially the larger ones that, following genetic studies, have been split into an array of very similar species.
+While the elegant terns appeal to most people, and the skimmers fascinate with their peculiar bill, many birdwatchers have a tendency to more or less ignore gulls, especially the larger ones, which, following genetic studies, have been split into an array of very similar species.
 Especially the young birds are hard to identify.

-Despite their raucous voice and aggressive and rapacious behaviour, I find these birds fascinating.
+However, despite their raucous voices and aggressive and rapacious behaviour, I also find gulls fascinating.
 As a group, they are very successful, found in almost all corners of the world, from the tropics to the poles, and from sea level to high plateaus, as long as there are water bodies.
+This also accounts for the terns, whereas two of the three skimmer species are restricted to tropical areas.

 Gulls often follow ploughing tractors to snap worms, larvae, and other animals disturbed by the plough.